Department of Health

 NYSPHC Program Contacts

-Looking to reach out to the DOH Public Health Corps program staff?
+Looking to reach out to the New York State Public Health Corps program staff?
+Please review the chart below to see where to direct your question.

 For Public Consulting Group (PCG) questions, send an email to: PCGPHC@pcgus.com